PatKwiatki/Kali-Linux-UpdateScript/README.md

 CONFIGURATION:
-Following the steps below will allow you to call the script by entering sudo bash update.sh from any directory within the terminal.
+Following the steps below will allow you to call the script by simply typing sudo update from any directory within the terminal.

-1. Create a scripts directory in the system wherever you would like
+1. Download or copy the script onto your system
-2. Download or copy the script onto your system and place it into the scripts directory
+2. Ensure permissions are properly set: chmod 555 update.sh
-3. Open terminal and run the following commands
+3. Move the file to your /bin directroy: mv workingdirectory/update.sh /bin/update
-4. sudo nano ~/.bashrc
+4. Edit the bash to include necessary path: sudo nano ~/.bashrc
-5. At the bottom of the file enter: PATH="~/scripts:$PATH"
+5. Scroll to the bottom and add: PATH=$PATH:~/bin
-6. Restart terminal
+6. Test the script by running update, then sudo update